bbc/tams/docs/appnotes/0004-tams-for-data.md

 Timed text, such as closed captions, is relatively low data rate.
 But it is often used alongside audio and video, using similar workflows.
-Existing live workflows in television broadcast facilities may make use of [SMPTE 2110-43](https://ieeexplore.ieee.org/document/9521125)/[RFC8759](https://www.rfc-editor.org/rfc/rfc8759.html) to carry small independently XML documents containing the captions.
+Existing live workflows in television broadcast facilities may make use of [SMPTE 2110-43](https://ieeexplore.ieee.org/document/9521125)/[RFC8759](https://www.rfc-editor.org/rfc/rfc8759.html) to carry small independently decodable XML documents containing the captions.
-The usage patterns, recommended frequency, and likely size of these documents lend themselves well to storage in a TAMS store.
+The usage patterns, recommended frequency, and likely size of these documents lend themselves well to storage in a TAMS store, however care should be taken to balance the flexibility of shorter segments (and smaller XML documents) against the increased metadata storage overhead.

 ### Time-based metadata